 That’s right, a silo.
 Nice Ice, a group affiliated with Vertical Adventure Guides out of Baraboo, WI, create ice on a silo that’s only about an hour southwest of Chicago.
 No cliffs, so we make our own fun here in the Midwest.
 After driving through some busy areas, I hit farmland and, not long after, got my first glimpse of the silo – exciting and a little freaky at the same time.
 It was really going to happen, I was going to learn ice climbing.

 After introductions, Joel (my instructor) and I got down to brass tacks, getting on gear necessary to climb: crampons (with appropriate boots), a climbing harness, and a helmet (all the gear you need is available for rental).
-Add in the technical tools, ropes, and ice screws, and that’s all you need to go ice climbing, along with the actual ice of course.
+Add in the technical tools, ropes, and ice screws, and that’s all you need to go ice climbing, along with the actual ice of course (check out my ice climbing 101 article for more).
 Joel had me walk around in the crampons for a bit, feeling like Gene Simmons in his dragon boots, wicked cool (not sure what younger folk think of, but probably not KISS).

 Safety instructions followed, then practice with the technical ice tools, no easy feat for someone who has never done it.
 After a few passes up the silo (not very far, but hey, I’m a beginner!), it was time for a break.
 While not particularly difficult from a cardio standpoint, doing the technique incorrectly, as I was, is incredibly stressful on the arms and hands – I was pumped after a very short time.
 Like many things, being tense and holding on too tightly makes it more difficult, not easier.